OpenMPDK/dss-ansible/README.md

     python3 get-pip.py
     python3 -m pip install "ansible>=2.9,<2.10"

-Note that Ansible 2.10 or later is not yet supported.

 Additionally, ensure that the following python modules are installed on the Ansible host: